agusalex/ghostfolio-sync/README.md

 ### Symbol mapping

-You can specify the symbol mappings in `mapping.yaml` and you do not need to re-build the container with the above mount command.
+You can specify the symbol mappings in `mapping.yaml` and you do not need to rebuild the container with the above mount command.

 ### More Options
 | Envs |Description  |